industrial-edge/performance-insight-custom-widgets/README.md

 You can use the custom widgets as any other widgets within Performance Insight.

-Via the dashboard date picket you can define the time range for incoming data to e.g. analyze system behaviour backwards.
+Via the dashboard date picker you can define the time range for incoming data to e.g. analyze system behaviour backwards.

 ![CEChartsWidgetWeek](/docs/graphics/EChartsWidgetWeek.png)